 “It’s a tribulation.
 It’s the strain,” Mishiyeva stated.
 Positioned in a nook of a room aside from the visitors, the bride “shouldn’t speak to all and sundry, ought to no longer display feelings, ought to now not chuckle, and must keep her eyes on the ground.”

-Like a newborn, the brand new spouse can’t communicate, most effective “mastering” to say a few words later within the afternoon throughout a method known as untying the tongue.
+Like a newborn, the brand new spouse can’t communicate, most effective “mastering” to say a few words later in the afternoon through a method known as untying the tongue.

-Guests line up to ask the brand new spouse a question in trade for a charge, a worthwhile part of the wedding for the woman, even though a number of the yield is shared with the husband.
+Guests line up to ask the brand new spouse a question in exchange for a charge, a worthwhile part of the wedding for the woman, even though a portion of the yield is shared with the husband.
 Even after a fee, she occasionally feigned modesty and remained silent or answered very in brief.

 In a spoil with New York Times exercise of in no way deciding to buy interviews, after standing in line, I paid 5,000 rubles ($ seventy-seven) to ask a query: Was she taking part in her wedding ceremony?